-Restless legs syndrome (RLS) is a condition in which you have an uncontrollable urge to move your legs, usually due to leg discomfort.
-It typically happens in the evenings or nights while you're sitting or lying down.
+Restless legs syndrome (RLS) is a condition that causes an uncontrollable urge to move the legs, usually because of an uncomfortable sensation.
+It typically happens in the evening or nighttime hours when you're sitting or lying down.
 Moving eases the unpleasant feeling temporarily.

-Restless legs syndrome, now known as restless legs syndrome/Willis-Ekbom disease (RLS/WED), can begin at any age and generally worsens as you age.
-It can disrupt sleep — leading to daytime drowsiness — and make traveling difficult.
+Restless legs syndrome, also known as Willis-Ekbom disease, can begin at any age and generally worsens as you age.
+It can disrupt sleep, which interferes with daily activities.

-Simple self-care steps and lifestyle changes may help you.
-Medications also help many people with restless legs syndrome.
+Simple self-care steps and lifestyle changes may help relieve symptoms.
+Medications also help many people with RLS.

-- Sensation starts after being at rest.
+- Sensations that begin while resting.
 The sensation typically begins after you've been lying down or sitting for an extended time, such as in a car, airplane or movie theater.

-- Relief by movement.
-The sensation of RLS/WED lessens with movement, such as stretching, jiggling your legs, pacing or walking.
+- Relief with movement.
+The sensation of RLS lessens with movement, such as stretching, jiggling the legs, pacing or walking.

 - Worsening of symptoms in the evening.
 Symptoms occur mainly at night.

 - Nighttime leg twitching.
-RLS/WED may be associated with another, more common condition called periodic limb movement of sleep, which causes your legs to twitch and kick, possibly throughout the night, while you sleep.
+RLS may be associated with another, more common condition called periodic limb movement of sleep, which causes the legs to twitch and kick, possibly throughout the night, while you sleep.

-People typically describe restless legs syndrome symptoms as abnormal, unpleasant sensations in their legs or feet, usually on both sides of the body.
+People typically describe RLS symptoms as compelling, unpleasant sensations in the legs or feet.
+They usually happen on both sides of the body.
 Less commonly, the sensations affect the arms.

 The sensations, which generally occur within the limb rather than on the skin, are described as:

-Sometimes the sensations seem to defy description.
-Affected people usually don't describe the condition as a muscle cramp or numbness.
-They do, however, consistently describe the desire to move their legs.
+Sometimes the sensations are difficult to explain.
+People with RLS usually don't describe the condition as a muscle cramp or numbness.
+They do, however, consistently describe the desire to move the legs.

 It's common for symptoms to fluctuate in severity.
-In some cases, symptoms disappear for periods of time, then recur.
+Sometimes, symptoms disappear for periods of time, then come back.

 When to see a doctor